google/skia/site/user/special/vulkan.md

     sk_sp<GrContext> context = GrContext::Create(kVulkan_GrBackend, (GrBackendContext) vkBackendContext);

-When using the Vulkan backend the GrBackendObject field in GrBackendRenderTargetDesc and GrBackendTextureDesc is interpeted as a pointer to a GrVkImageInfo object.
+When using the Vulkan backend GrVkImageInfo is used to construct GrBackendTexture and GrBackendRenderTarget objects that allow Skia to read/write externally created resources.
+The GrBackendObject returned by SkImage::getTextureHandle(), SkSurface::getTextureHandle(), and SkSurface::getRenderTargetHandle should be interpretted as a GrVkImageInfo*.
 GrVkImageInfo specifies a VkImage and associated state (tiling, layout, format, etc).
-This allows the client to import externally created Vulkan images as destinations for Skia rendering via SkSurface factory functions or for to composite Skia rendered content using SkImage::getTextureHandle().
+This allows the client to import externally created Vulkan images as sources or destinations for Skia rendering via SkImage and SkSurface factory functions or to composite Skia rendered content using SkImage::getTextureHandle().

 After getting a GrVkImageInfo* via getTextureHandle() or